 Who is eligible?

-- Scholars in any field who teach or serve as program leaders at an accredited seminary, divinity school, college or university that is a non-profit organization in North America.
+- Scholars in any field who teach or serve as program leaders at an accredited seminary, divinity school, college or university that is a non-profit organization in USA and Canada.

 - We welcome applications from a wide variety of academic disciplines—not only traditional fields in theological education (Bible, theology, history, practical theology, ethics, preaching, pastoral care, missions, etc.), but also from across the spectrum of disciplines in the liberal arts and sciences (history, economics, sociology, psychology, political science, music, drama, dance, art and architecture, and the sciences, such as urban geography, cross-cultural studies, disability studies, and so on).